 Businesses should take into account that self-isolation may be challenging for certain employees as they might face financial hardship and other challenges due to their inability to attend work.
 To enable staff to follow the self-isolation rules, employers should consider the following actions.

-Statutory Sick Pay (SSP) is available for eligible individuals self-isolating because they (or their household/support bubble) are exhibiting symptoms or have been diagnosed with COVID-19.
-SSP can also be claimed if an employee is self-isolating because they've been notified by the NHS or public health bodies that they have come into contact with someone with coronavirus.
+Statutory Sick Pay (SSP) is available for eligible individuals self-isolating because they (or their household) are exhibiting symptoms or have been diagnosed with COVID-19.
+SSP can also be claimed if an employee is self-isolating because they've been notified by the NHS or public health bodies that they have come into contact with someone with coronavirus and are not exempt.

 If you require evidence, an isolation note can be obtained from NHS 111 online (if the employee is self-isolating and cannot work because of COVID-19).
 You can check if an isolation note is valid by using the Check an isolation note service.